OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 Next, head over to the variables screen and add in two new variables:

 - **Project.ChildProject.Approval.Environment.Name**: stores the **Prod Approval** environment name.
 - **Project.ChildProject.Deployment.Environment.Name**: stores the name of the environment the child project should be deployed to.
 For all environments except **Prod Approval**, the name will match the current environment.
-When running this on the **Prod Approval** environment, the deployment environment name is ** Production**.
+When running this on the **Prod Approval** environment, the deployment environment name is **Proudction**.

 ![prod approval new variables](release-management-new-variables.png)